Alauddin Ahmad Syah: From official to sultan

 The original name of the future sultan was Zainul Abidin.
 He was of Bugis stock; the Bugis from South Sulawesi migrated to all parts of the East Indian Archipelago after 1667 and were well regarded as traders, sailors and soldiers.
 His father Abdurrahim and grandfather Mansur had been respected men in the kingdom.
-Under the troubled reign of Jamal ul-Alam Badr ul-Munir (1703-1726) he served as an official with the title Maharaja Lela.
+Under the troubled reign of Jamal ul-Alam Badr ul-Munir (1703–1726) he served as an official with the title Maharaja Lela.
 According to one version he performed the hajj to Mecca but returned to Aceh in order to help his badly cornered master.
 When the three sagis (regions) of Aceh rebelled against Jamal ul-Alam in the fall of 1726, Maharaja Lela was ordered to hold the fortress of the capital until matters had been settled.
 However, Jamal ul-Alam had to flee in November and a period of chaos ensued.
 Meanwhile Maharaja Lela loyally held the fortress against the other parties and vainly asked Jamal ul-Alam, who had withdrawn to Pidië, for assistance.
 Finally, in January 1727 the three sagis unanimously offered the throne to Maharaja Lela.
 Since Maharaja Lela did not wish to commit treason, he sent message to Jamal ul-Alam and asked how to act.
 The ex-sultan, realizing that his case was lost, enjoined Maharaja Lela to accept the offer.

-Founding a dynasty
+House of Royal Buginese Wajoq-Aceh

 Maharaja Lela now stepped on the throne under the name Sultan Alauddin Ahmad Syah.
-All his descendants on the throne bore reign titles that included the name Alauddin ("nobility of faith").
+All his descendants on the throne bore reigning titles that included the name Alauddin ("nobility of faith").
 After the enthronement the panglimas (headmen of the three sagis) returned to their respective regions.
 This made an end to the chaos that had reigned for some time.
 Batubara on the east coast, lost under Jamal ul-Alam, was regained for the time being.
 The Acehnese chronicles convey the impression that Alauddin Ahmad Syah's reign was relatively peaceful.
 This is not entirely confirmed by Dutch reports.
 In 1731 the Dutch found 15 ships with thousands of men lying in the Aceh River.
 "They had not arrived for any other reason than to settle certain disputes between two Acehnese kings who had waged war on each other for some time."
 The Dutch also worried about the support that the king of Aceh gave to a Minangkabau prince who tried to build a power base around the important port town Barus in 1734.
 On the other hand the reign of Alauddin Ahmad Syah saw some positive economic trends.
 Trade with the British in Madras took off again after a period of decline.
 This coincided with the rise in the British trade with China.
 Opium and cotton was sold to Aceh in exchange for Southeast Asian produce which was then brought to China.
 Products such as opium were so valuable in Aceh that the ruler could retail them for four times the price he had paid.

 Sultan Alauddin Ahmad Syah sired four sons: